I’m not going to lie or sugarcoat things. Preparing for a disaster does require money. However, it probably doesn’t cost as much as you think.

 Meals Ready to Eat (MREs) are also known as “camping food.”
-This is the priciest route to go for emergency food, but it is also the easiest and safest.
+This is the priciest route for emergency food, but it is also the easiest and safest.

-If you don’t want to worry about repackaging food for long-term storage, this is the best option!
+This is the best option if you don’t want to worry about repackaging food for long-term storage!

-Oh, and they actually taste good!
-I spent a trial week eating mostly canned food and was miserable.
+Oh, and they taste good!
+I spent a trial week mainly eating canned food and was miserable.
 Most MREs come in tasty flavors.

 Another benefit of buying MREs is that they cook quickly.
-Just add some hot water to the pouch, let it sit for a few minutes, and you’ve got a nutritious meal.
+Add some hot water to the pouch, let it sit for a few minutes, and you have a nutritious meal.

 Which Emergency Food Option is Best?